Interview with Reggie Young

 Q : What was there about Elvis that was really unique?
 Elvis had a lot of charisma.

 A : Oh, he did.
 I don't know.
 He was different.
 Lot of people, when he first started, I guess, probably looked down at him and maybe even laughed at him and stuff.
 But man, what a energy force he was.
-I mean, he stuck big tongue out, focusing on something, like going to Lansky's and buying clothes at Lansky Brothers.
+I mean, he stuck out, like going to (Bernard) Lansky's and buying clothes at Lansky Brothers.
 Nobody did that, you know.
 And now, dang, everybody does.
 I mean, he started the whole trend of everything.
 Music, the way he looked, clothes.
 He wouldn't back off one instant, either.
 Not one thing.
 He was Elvis, and if nobody liked him, there'll never be anybody like him, ever, you know.
 I don't know how you could top that act, you know.

 Q : Do you have a special memory with Elvis?

 A : Well, it's all a special moment.
-But especially American, the one on one, when we were just sittin around talking and you know, after the fact I look back and say, man I was just sittin around talking to Elvis.
+But especially American, the one on one, when we were just sittin' around talking and you know, after the fact I look back and say, man I was just sittin' around talking to Elvis.
 And, and he wasn't the king, he was just Elvis Presley.

 Q Close : He's probably looking down and saying, that old Reggie.
 Thanks for everything.